mison22/training-plans/README.md

 - ✅ You want to work at startups or small teams
 - ✅ You want to see the full picture from UI to database
 - ✅ You have 7-8 hours/day available for intensive study

+---

+## 🌙 **Evening Plan Selection Guide**

+### **Choose TypeScript Backend Evening if:**
+- ✅ You work full-time and can only study 2-3 hours per evening
+- ✅ You want to master modern backend development
+- ✅ You prefer TypeScript and NestJS
+- ✅ You want a structured 12-week program
+- ✅ You're targeting backend developer roles

+### **Choose Go Backend Evening if:**
+- ✅ You work full-time and can only study 2-3 hours per evening
+- ✅ You want to master high-performance backend development
+- ✅ You're interested in cloud-native and microservices
+- ✅ You want to work with concurrent systems
+- ✅ You're targeting Go developer roles

+### **Choose Python Backend Evening if:**
+- ✅ You work full-time and can only study 2-3 hours per evening
+- ✅ You want to specialize in Python backend development
+- ✅ You're interested in data processing and ML
+- ✅ You prefer Python's ecosystem
+- ✅ You're targeting Python developer roles

+### **Choose Full Stack Evening if:**
+- ✅ You work full-time and can only study 2-3 hours per evening
+- ✅ You want to learn both frontend and backend
+- ✅ You enjoy building complete applications
+- ✅ You want maximum versatility
+- ✅ You're targeting full-stack developer roles

 ### **Choose 12-week Plans if:**
 - ✅ You have 2-3 hours/day available